 (4) Designate a responsible person to act as Energy Coordinator for Frontera under this Agreement

-(5) Sell to EPMI Products under the MPPSA in Back-to-back Transactions that correspond to the Products sold by EPMI to third parties.
+(5) Sell to EPMI Products under the MPPSA in Back-to-Back Transactions that correspond to the Products sold by EPMI to third parties.

 (6) Perform such other duties and obligations as are set forth in this Agreement.